"bar" will wait until "foo" has succeeded

 xrandom

-The built-in xrandom function sleeps for a configurable amount of time (useful for testing the effect of a long-running trigger function - which should be avoided) and has a configurable random chance of success.
+The toy xrandom function sleeps for a configurable amount of time (useful for testing the effect of a long-running trigger function - which should be avoided) and has a configurable random chance of success.
 The function signature is:

 cylc.flow.xtriggers.xrandom.xrandom(percent, secs=0, _=None)[source]